Cai-Ming-Yu/CMY-Visual-Dex/README.md

 -packageobfuscationdictionary FILE
 -renamesourcefileattribute FILE
 ```
-- For more confusion optimization, please download the "proguard-rules.pro" file and the "彩铭羽" file of this project.
+- For more confusion optimization, please download the "proguard-rules.pro" file and the "彩銘羽" file of this project.
 They contain more obfuscation optimizations

 You can use the file by, for example, adding the following code to "build.gradle" in your project's app.
 ``` gradle